 Lighthouse recognises that careful planning is essential in order to keep the children and our volunteers safe, and to limit the spread of coronavirus/Covid-19, within our setting.
-Accordingly, we have conducted a thorough Covid-19 risk assessment for the nine Lighthouse sites running in the summer of 2021 and will review it whenever Government guidance changes.
+Accordingly, we will conduct a thorough Covid-19 risk assessment for Lighthouse sites running in the summer of 2022 and will review it whenever Government guidance changes.

 Procedure for infection or suspected infection